Time Capsule Size Revisited – What do I Really Need?

 Most popular time capsule items

 Even the most unique time capsules contain documents and letter sized sheets of paper.
-In the USA a letter sized sheet of paper measures 8-1/2? x 11? in size.
-If you have one sheet of paper, that approximates 8-1/2? x 11? x .002?.
+In the USA a letter sized sheet of paper measures 8-1/2 in. x 11 in. in size.
+If you have one sheet of paper, that approximates 8-1/2 in. x 11 in. x .002 in.
 While minuscule, that 3rd dimension becomes important when you add many more to it for a book or a bundle of essays, for example.

 The same thinking applies to printed photographs, another popular item for time capsules.
 You may wish to allow for extra thickness for photos such as the archival fold locking sleeves (fit them back to back, 2 to a sleeve).

 But in any case, we are not talking about a vault to accommodate most time capsule project contents.
-Over 90% of all time capsule projects use a time capsule size of less than 16x16x30?.
+Over 90% of all time capsule projects use a time capsule size of less than 16x16x30 inches.

 Time Capsule Size Details

-Let’s take an example of the 10?x8?x18?
-Cornerstone Time Capsule “Earth”.
-One needs to visualize this size as 10?x18? which is 8? thick.
-The most popular archival paper envelope to hold paper and photo items is the 9×12? un-gummed flap envelope.
+Let’s take an example of the 10 in. x 8 in. x 18 in.
+Time Capsule Box “Earth”.
+One needs to visualize this size as 10 inches x 18 inches which is 8 inches thick.
+The most popular archival paper envelope to hold paper and photo items is the 9×12 in. archival un-gummed flap envelope.
 Let’s use that to help visualize the space.

 Let’s say the thickness of the paper items inside this envelope is 1/4?.
 That is about 20 sheets of paper.
 So you can get 4 such envelopes per inch of thickness.
 In a 10x8x18 capsule, you have 8 inches of thickness.
 In fact you could have 8? of 10×18? papers.
 More common is our example of 9×12? envelopes.
 You have 4 envelopes per inch and 8 inches, or room for 30 to 32 envelopes in that example.

-Now you can see that you have an extra inch in the 10? dimension (envelopes are 9?), and an extra 6? on top (18 minus 12).
+Now you can see that you have an extra inch in the 10 inch dimension (envelopes are 9 inches), and an extra 6 inches on top (18 minus 12).
 This leaves some room for artifacts.
 Place things such as a T-Shirt signed by senior class members, a small toy or two, some lapel pins, CD and DVD media on top.
-If you find you need more width, go to a larger size, such as 12x12x14? or 12x9x12?.
+If you find you need more width, go to a larger size, such as 12x12x14" or 12x9x12".
 In those size examples, you could lie the papers down flat.
 That works great if the items are all similar in size.
 Magazines and city budgets will fit better lying down.

 When fitting items into your time capsule, envelopes work best to figure how best to pack inside.
 Yes, you can use archival zip lock bags.
 They help keep items separated inside the time capsule.
 But do not expect them to do wonders.
 They do not last long and are not water tight at all.